clarelgibson/machine-learning-specialization-r/R/linear-regression.md

     ## [1] 0

 This dataset has no missing values so no need to remove any rows.

+## Plot relationships

 Next, I will generate a series of plots to show the relationships between the `price` variable and other variables in the dataset[^1].

 ``` r
 # Plot the price variable against all other numerical variables